 Disadvantages of Tableau

-Expensive: Tableau has its drawbacks, one of them being cost.
-For a company, for example, Tableau’s price starts at a hundred dollars per user per month.
-The features are sliding, where you add more users or opt for advanced features; thus, it may be costly for organizations with few employees.
+Expensive: Tableau has its drawbacks, one of which is its cost.
+For a company, for example, Tableau’s price starts at $100 per user per month.
+The features are sliding, where you can add more users or opt for advanced features; thus, it may be costly for organizations with a small number of employees.

-It takes Time to Learn: One potential problem users may encounter when using Tableau is the relative richness of its options and opportunities.
-It may take a certain period before new users become accustomed to the tool while researching.
+It Takes Time to Learn: One potential problem users may encounter when using Tableau is the relative richness of its options and opportunities.
+Tableau has a steeper learning curve compared to some other tools, so it may take a specific period before new users become accustomed to the tool while researching.

-Not Great for Data Preparation: Tableau was not developed for handling data, cleaning, or preparation but primarily for data analysis.
+Not Great for Data Preparation: Tableau was not designed for data preparation, handling, or cleaning, but rather for data analysis.
 That is why you may have to utilize other tools to preprocess your data before loading it into Tableau.

 Power BI: Budget-Friendly with Easy Integration